camwestwood/xapi/recipes/attendance.md

 - Object

-The activity was an activity event with id of ACTIVITY_EVENT_ID, it was of activity type ACTIVIITY_TYPE.
+It was an event activity with id of ACTIVITY_EVENT_ID, of type ACTIVIITY_TYPE.

 - Context

-The event is a part of module instance id MOD_INSTANCE_ID.
-The sctivity type has an id of Activity_Type_ID.
-There maximum number of people who could have attended the event was ACTIVITY_MAX_COUNT, The activity started at ACTIVITY_LOGGED_START, ending at ACTIVITY_LOGGED_END.
+Event was a part of module instance MOD_INSTANCE_ID.
+The activity type has an id of Activity_Type_ID.
+The maximum number of people who could have attended the event was ACTIVITY_MAX_COUNT.
+The time it started was ACTIVITY_LOGGED_START and ended at ACTIVITY_LOGGED_END.
 The activity was led by instructor with identifer STAFF_ID.